McTavishLab/physcraper/docs/mds/DataExploration.md

 ### Relabeling the trees

-For downstream analyses and figure making, it can be handy to swap name on tips of the updated phylogeny from alternative taxonomies or taxon id numbers.
+For downstream analyses and figure making, it can be handy to swap labels on tips of the updated phylogeny from alternative taxonomies or taxon id numbers.

-Do that with the `write_labelled` function, e.g.,
+Do that with the `write_labelled` function.
+For example, to change  e.g.,

     from physcraper import treetaxon
     pg55 = treetaxon.generate_TreeTax_from_run('docs/examples/pg_55_web')
-    pg55.write_labelled(label='^ot:ottTaxonName', norepeats=False, path='test_podarcis/repeats.tre')
+    pg55.write_labelled(label='^ot:ottTaxonName', norepeats=False, path='tests/tmp/pg_55_repeats.tre')

 ### Rerooting the trees

-A correctly rooted phylogeny is needed to compare relationships between two or more phylogenies.
+A correctly rooted phylogeny is needed to compare relationships between two or more phylogenetic hypotheses.
-Rooting phylogenies can be tricky.
-Physcraper places a suggested root based on the taxonomic relationships in OpenTree, using the `root_tree_from_synth` function.
+Automatic rooting of phylogenies is not straightforward.
+Physcraper's `root_tree_from_synth` function places a suggested root based on relationships in OpenTree's synthetic tree or in its taxonomic tree.

 To root a Physcraper tree using either the OpenTree taxonomy, or the OpenTree synthetic tree.
 First load the tree object: